siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 (charge) and the axial through-hole structure (magnetic moment).

-## Conservation of charge

-The winding numbers $(m,n)$ that fix the charge class are topological invariants.
-They count how many times the circulation wraps each cycle of the torus.
-Continuous evolution cannot change an integer winding count without the field passing through zero — a phase slip that would require the toroidal mode to momentarily vanish at a point.

-In source-free Maxwell dynamics, such a discontinuity cannot occur under smooth
-evolution: the transport law is linear, the field is regular, and no mechanism exists to force a zero crossing from within the source-free sector.
-The winding class is therefore rigid under continuous source-free dynamics.

-Charge conservation is not a separate axiom.
-It is a corollary of topological
-rigidity: the same feature of the transport law that forces integer quantization of the mode also prevents its class from changing.

 ## What remains

 Three things characterize the toroidal mode from the outside: